Calendar- and runtime-based maintenance are types of preventive maintenance that are relatively easy to implement

 - Predictive maintenance — When work order data is logged in the CMMS, maintenance managers can predict when an asset will crash based on historical events and create specific PMs to prevent them from happening again.

-- Prescriptive maintenance — This is similar to predictive maintenance, but instead of only the maintenance manager prescribing PMs, machine learning software assists him.
+- Prescriptive maintenance — This is similar to predictive maintenance, but instead of only the maintenance manager prescribing PMs, machine learning software assists them.

 How preventive maintenance decreases downtime